 - 4. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information at the top of page 23.
+Follow "B" in the safety information.
 If you don't smell gas, go to the next step. - 5.
-Turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 27, page 23).

-Note: You may be running this heater for the first time after hooking up to gas supply.
+Turn control knob counterclockwise to PILOT position.
+Press in control knob for five (5) seconds (see Figure 23). - Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds.
 This will allow air to bleed from the gas system. - 6.
 With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not stay lit, refer to Troubleshooting, pages 28 through 31.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 17 through 19.
 Also contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 25.
+To light pilot with match, see Manual Lighting Procedure, page 15.

 - 7. Keep control knob pressed in for 30 seconds after lighting pilot.
 After 30 seconds, release control knob. - If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs.
+Note: If pilot goes out, repeat steps 3 through 7.
+This heater has a safety interlock system.
+Wait one (1) minute before lighting pilot again.